benjamin051000/modpack-factory/README.md

 - [ ] shader packs
 - [ ] neo/forge mod support
 - [ ] fabric MANIFEST.MF data for fabric versions?
+- [ ] import an already-made mcproject.toml
+- [ ] incremental SAT solving (when you add a mod to an already-made mcproject.toml)